-I’m Roger Killen, the Founder of Get Inspired Talks Inc. (“GI Talks).
-Between 1980 and 2010 I built and exited from 10 diverse small businesses.
-I turned 60 in 2011 and cast about for a retirement project that would allow me to create a legacy.
-This was, and continues to be important to me because I don’t have children or grandchildren.
+I’m Roger Killen, the Founder of Get Inspired Talks Inc. Between 1980 and 2010 I built and exited from 10 diverse small businesses.
+In 2011 I turned 60 and cast about for a retirement project that would allow me to create a legacy.
+This was, and continues to be, important to me because I don’t have any children or grandchildren.
 Little did I know where my casting about would take me!

-I was chomping at the bit to produce my second TEDxStanleyPark event so that I could apply the lessons I learned from the first but in 2014 the TED Conference came to Vancouver for the first time and TED did not grant local TEDx Organizers licenses to run their events.
-On May 23, 2015 the second TEDxStanleyPark event took place in front of 450 attendees at the Granville Island Stage located on Granville Island, Vancouver.
+I was chomping at the bit to produce my second TEDxStanleyPark event so that I could apply the lessons I learned from the first but in 2014 the TED Conference came to Vancouver for the first time and TED did not license the local TEDx Organizers to run their events.
+On May 23, 2015 the second TEDxStanleyPark event took place in front of 440 attendees at the Granville Island Stage located on Granville Island, Vancouver.
 Its 13 talks evoked 7 standing ovations and an aggregate of 100,000 video views within 12 months of their release.
-This event incurred a significant financial loss mainly due to the capacity of the Granville Island Stage being only 450 seats.
-While I loved the notion of sharing fresh ideas with live and online audiences, I was not so keen on having to subsidize the event with my retirement savings.
+This event incurred a significant financial loss mainly due to the capacity of the Granville Island Stage being only 440 seats.
+While I loved the notion of sharing uplifting ideas with live and online audiences, I was not so keen on having to subsidize the event with my retirement savings.
 I felt that the only way to avoid having to do this was to “go big or go home.”

 At around this time it dawned on me that the events that I was producing were a blend of information and entertainment but they were not triggering significant action.
-In a blinding Aha moment I realized that ideas did not have to be end points but could be starting points for inspiring people to think differently and act bravely to address humanity’s pressing problems.
-My awareness of this potential was accompanied by a more practical realization: in order to elevate speakers from informational to inspirational they needed professional coaching.
+In a blinding Aha moment I realized that ideas did not have to be end points but could be starting points for inspiring people to think differently and take action to address humanity’s pressing problems.
+My awareness of this potential was accompanied by a more practical realization: in order to elevate speakers from informers to inspirers they needed professional coaching.
 But who would pay for this coaching?
-I could not find professional speaker coaches willing to volunteer the amount of time that each speaker required to effect the transition from informational to inspirational.
+I could not find professional coaches willing to volunteer the amount of time that each speaker required to effect the transition from information to inspiration.
 What I wanted to do with ideas – inspire people to take action – and was doing – “infotaining” people – were poles apart.